-Japan is home to countless amazing onsen ryokan (hot spring inns) 🛁.
-If you are looking for the best onsen ryokan in Japan, this guide will help you find the perfect stay.
+Japan is home to countless amazing ryokan onsen (hot spring inns) 🛁.
+If you are looking for the best ryokan onsen in Japan, this guide will help you find the perfect stay.
 Among them, I have carefully selected the top 10 onsen ryokan that I have personally stayed at and would love to revisit.
 Some, like Sanyoan and Ikyu, I have only visited once, but they left such a lasting impression that they made it onto this list.

-Each ryokan listed here includes a link to a detailed stay review article 📝, so be sure to check them out for more information.
+Each ryokan onsen listed here includes a link to a detailed stay review article 📝, so be sure to check them out for more information.

-1. 🏡 Nyuto Onsen Tsurunoyu (Akita)
+🥇 No.1 Pick: Nyuto Onsen Tsurunoyu (Akita)

 Located in the famous Nyuto Onsen area, Tsurunoyu is a historic onsen ryokan renowned for its thatched-roof buildings and milky white sulfur hot springs.
 With a history dating back over 300 years, it offers a truly authentic and traditional Japanese onsen experience.